 Your nose is divided into two nostrils by your septum.
 If the septum leans into one, or both, nostrils, it is a deviated septum.
 This is a problem because it can make it hard to breathe through the nose and can aggravate sinus problems, snoring and headaches.
 Most of these septal deviations are the result of minor birth trauma, but the continuous growth of the septal cartilage causes this problem to get more severe with time.
 These deviations can also result from nasal fractures.

-If you'd like more information about what is involved in a septoplasty, or if it can help you with your sinus issues, request a sinus consult today!
+If you'd like more information about what is involved in a septoplasty procedure and if it can help you with your sinus issues, request a sinus consult today!
 Our skilled sinus surgeons will determine if a septoplasty is the right deviated septum treatment for you.